BarkBarkUnyu/shock/README.md

 Each game turn is the equivalent of around ten seconds of real life action.
 The turn is split into three distinct phases.

+At the start of the turn, the player will roll 1d10 to get their allotment of activation points for the round.
+Activating a single unit will cost 1AP while activating a hex of units will cost 2AP.

+1d10 will also be rolled for each side as an initiative roll.
+Lowest roll wins with ties going to the enemy.
+The side with the winning initiative can spend AP on one unit or one hex first, each side taking turns with single activations until all units who are able to activate have done so or the player has run out of activation points.
+The enemy does not use AP and will act until all able units have done so.

 #### 1. Morale and Panic Fire

-Morale recovery attempts are made first.
+Morale effects are played out first to determine which units are able bodied and which units are not.

 After that, units who have LOS to a known enemy within 3 hexes may fire in Panic Fire immediately and forgo movement/actions in the remaining phases.
 This may also be forced as a result of bad morale, in failure to recover.

 Panic Fire has a penalty of -3(?) but may be done before the initiative phase and all panic simultaneously.
 If the person is in cover it will count as blind fire for -5(?).

 #### 2. Movement and Action

-Able units who have yet to act, will do so in the second phase.
+Able units who have yet to act, will do so in this the second phase.
+Movement, shooting, and other time consuming actions will happen here.

 #### 3. Medical and Explosives

 Once all units have finished their actions, medical checks are made for all units who require them.
 After that is complete, all explosives set to detonate, will detonate.

-Now the turn is complete, and onward to do it all over again mission end as deemed neccessary by the scenario.
+Now the turn is complete, and onward to do it all over again until mission end as deemed neccessary by the scenario or result of ultimate fates.

 ## Setup and Initial Movements